Addpixel/KirbyComments/README.md

             └─ comment.txt
 ```

-As you can see, the comment are simply stored as subpages, grouped in a hidden comments directory.
+As you can see, the comments are simply stored as subpages, grouped in a hidden comments directory.
 The naming scheme of the comment directories was chosen to provide the following functionalities:

 - `#-` makes the comments **visible** and **orders it**.
 - `comment-#` gives the comment a **unique address**, at which it can be located.
 This means, that every comment has a public URL like: www.example.org/blog/hello-world/comments/comment-1.
 If you would like, you can create `comments` and `comment` templates to style them.
 By default, both the comments list (some-page/comments) and the comments individual pages (some-page/comments/comment-1) are not referenced by any link, so **no users will reach those pages**.